Bird on a boat in a marsh

 What forms of payment do you accept?

-I accept Zelle, Venmo, personal checks, and secure credit card payments using Ivy Pay.
+I accept Zelle, Venmo, and secure credit card payments using Ivy Pay.

 Payments are due at the time of each scheduled appointment.